marqugeee/devsecops-journeee/README.md

 ## Mission
 Army Signal Corps officer and Biochemistry graduate transitioning into Cloud Security and DevSecOps.
-Targeting Lockheed Martin and Georgia Tech OMSCS.
+Targeting cloud engineering roles and experience and UT Austin or Georgia Tech.

 ## Certifications in Progress
 - [ ] CompTIA Linux+ — Target: May 29, 2026